 4. Can we prevent employees from traveling to affected areas for personal reasons?

-Please see answer to Question #2.
+Please see answers to Questions #1 and #2.

 5. What discrimination issues should employers address/be aware of?